V-i-g-n-e-s-h/NLP_GameDev_Assistant/README.md

 ## Note

 - Ensure Python 3.11 or newer is on your PATH.
+- **Prerequisite:** Make sure you have Ollama installed and the latest Llama 3.2 model downloaded on your system before continuing.
 - Reactivate the virtual environment in each new shell with:

   ```